Skip to main content

 Your Professional Development

-• One to one professional executive coaching to help you clarify your goals and how to reach them
+• One-to-one executive coaching to help you clarify your goals and how to reach them.

-• Speakers, guest lecturers, fireside chats across a range of industries
+• Speakers, guest lecturers and fireside chats across a range of industries.

-• Networking and connection activities with our alumni, executive fellows, advisory board and across the wider King's College London community
+• Networking and connection activities with our alumni, executive fellows, advisory board and the wider King's College London community.

 FAQs

 Our programmes are taught in English and participants are required to be proficient in spoken and written English to attend.
 We do not provide translation facilities and do not allow participants to be accompanied by translators.
-If you have an English Language test, please provide details when prompted.
-Applicants are not required to meet the English Language requirements at the point of application as this can be a condition of offer.
 The Admissions Team will review your application in its entirety to ascertain if you meet the English Language requirements.
+If you are required to have an English Language test, this will be included as a condition of offer in your offer letter and there will be a deadline stated for satisfying this condition.

 A light breakfast, lunch and two refreshment breaks are included each day for participants in our programmes.
 Dinner is not included unless specified in your programme agenda.